cerniykino/test-project/README.md

 + url - from which URL you want to parse XML data
 + currency - filtering based on currency
-+ minRate - minimal rate(exchange) for data filtering
++ minRate - minimal (exchange)rate for data filtering
-+ maxRate - maximal rate(exchange) for data filtering
++ maxRate - maximal (exchange)rate for data filtering